rubyreferences/rubyref/builtin/types/times-dates.md

 The `abbr` method is used by '%Z' in `#strftime`.

+The `dst?` method is called with a `Time` value and should return whether the `Time` value is in daylight savings time in the zone.

 ##### Auto conversion to Timezone[](#auto-conversion-to-timezone)

 At loading marshaled data, a timezone name will be converted to a timezone object by `find_timezone` class method, if the method is defined.

-Similary, that class method will be called when a timezone argument does not have the necessary methods mentioned above.
+Similarly, that class method will be called when a timezone argument does not have the necessary methods mentioned above.

-<a href='https://ruby-doc.org/core-2.6/Time.html' class='ruby-doc
+<a href='https://ruby-doc.org/core-2.7.0/Time.html' class='ruby-doc
 remote' target='_blank'>Time Reference</a>